-In 2019, OFN will actively engage its members and other CDFI supporters in advocating for the following public policy priorities:
+In 2020, OFN will actively engage its members and other CDFI supporters in advocating for:

 - A strong and effective CDFI Fund.
-In FY 2020, OFN is recommending an appropriation of $300 million and a continuation of the CDFI Bond Guarantee program with $500 million in guarantee authority.
+In FY 2021, OFN is recommending an appropriation of $304 million and a continuation of the CDFI Bond Guarantee Program with $500 million in guarantee authority.
+In 2020, OFN will also begin support for a significant increase (to $1 billion per year) in Fund's grantmaking budget.

 - The preservation and modernization of the Community Reinvestment Act (CRA).